-Kamala Harris Promises That Joe Biden 'Will End This Pandemic'
+Kamala Harris Promises That Joe Biden Will 'End This Pandemic'

-Democratic vice presidential nominee Sen. Kamala Harris (D-CA) vowed that her running mate Joe Biden “will end” the coronavirus pandemic.
+Democratic vice presidential nominee Sen. Kamala Harris (D-CA) vowed that her running mate Joe Biden “will bring us together to end” the coronavirus pandemic.

 “Joe will bring us together to end this pandemic and make sure that we are prepared for the next one,” Harris said during her VP acceptance speech at the Democratic National Convention (DNC) on Wednesday night.